padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 sb-node-05.log:2022-07-24 22:43:25 INFO  Services:1196 - received suspect message from 192.168.56.17(sb-locator-node-07-01:16262:locator)<ec><v1>:41000 for 192.168.56.14(sb-node-04:12920)<v2>:41000: Member isn't responding to heartbeat requests
 ```

 Running `show_membership_service_failure` clearly shows the state of the cluster.
 The **node-06** locator coordinator has declared a network partition with the Split B members listed.
+Unlike `show_all_suspect_node_pairs`, it accurately determined all the unreachable members.
+The `show_all_suspect_node_pairs` discrepency is due to the incomplete log messages extracted from each member's log file.

 ```bash
 ./show_membership_service_failure